Chreal/Chreal/README.md

 If you want to contact me, messaging me via Discord @Chreal is the best way

-If a had a website, this is where I would put it (here, but alas no website)
+If I had a website, this is where I would put it (here, but alas no website)